-Martin J. Bienenstock, '77, is chair of the Business Solutions, Governance, Restructuring & Bankruptcy Group at Proskauer Rose LLP.
-He also teaches Corporate Reorganization at Harvard Law School, where he was selected to hold the title of Robert B. and Candice J. Haas Lecturer on Law in recognition of his work.
+Martin J. Bienenstock, '77, is chair of the business solutions, governance, restructuring, and bankruptcy group at Proskauer Rose LLP.
+He also teaches Corporate Reorganization at Harvard Law School, where he is the Robert B. and Candice J. Haas Lecturer on Law in recognition of his work.

 In its last two listings in 2013 and 2006, the National Law Journal named Bienenstock to its list of 100 Most Influential Lawyers in America.
 He is consistently listed in the top of his field by industry publications.
 He was ranked in the top tier for bankruptcy by Chambers Global 2013.